 1. Popcorns

-Popcorns are the most favourite and famous snack in the world.
+Popcorns are the most favorite and famous snack in the world.
 They are a source of getting vital nutrients.
 It is necessary to prepare them the right way; otherwise, it may lead to overeating.

 Fiber content: in 100g of popcorn, there are 15g of fiber.